claranet/cloud-deploy-docs/source/rst/scripts.rst

 Scripts
 -------

-Ghost enables you to launch custom scripts at every steps of the deployment and build process (bake image template).
+Cloud Deploy enables you to launch custom scripts at every steps of the deployment and build process (bake image template).
 Here is an overview and a description of thoses scripts.

     - **pre_buildimage**: Script executed in the `buildimage` command before formulas provisioning.
 It allows you to prepare the source AMI before the execution of all of your application's features formulas.
 It can be usefull in order to change package's mirrors location for example.